google/WebFundamentals/src/content/en/fundamentals/push-notifications/permission-ux.md

 ![Google IO's web app displaying the permission prompt.](./images/ux-examples/google-io/google-io-permission-prompt.png){: .device-image .center-image }

-After the permission has been granted the checkbox is checked and the user is good to go.
+After the permission has been granted, the checkbox is checked and the user is good to go.
 The great thing about this UI is that users can enable and disable notifications from one location on the website.